Poltanek/Poltanek/README.md

 ### > My Aims
 To learn & improve on skills in SQL, Python and Java

-Currently working on creating a RobCo TUI Puzzle Game from Fallout 4 in Python using either asciimatics, Curses, etc with whatever I consider to code it in.
+* Currently working on creating a RobCo TUI Puzzle Game from Fallout 4 in Python using either asciimatics, Curses, etc with whatever I consider to code it in.
 If you have any ideas let me know!

+* Working on a web app bookstore using MERN stack and waterfall/agile methodology

+* Chat Application System in C# to apply into Networking

 </div>